NathanDuran/CAMS-Dialogue-Annotation/schema.md

 let the addressee, A, know that certain information that A wants to know, and concerning which A holds an uncertain belief, is incorrect.

-**Example:** “Nope”
+**Example:** “Nope.”

 Commissive Functions
 --------------------

 ### offer

-Communicative function of a dialogue act by which the sender, S, indicates his willingness and ability to perform the action, specified by the semantic content, conditional on the consent of addressee A that S do so.
+Communicative function of a dialogue act by which the sender, S, indicates their willingness and ability to perform the action, specified by the semantic content, conditional on the consent of addressee A that S do so.

-**Example:** “I will look that up for you”
+**Example:** “I will look that up for you.”

-### addressRequest (Consider/On Condition)
+### addressRequest (Consider/Conditionally Accept)

-Communicative function of a dialogue act by which the sender, S, indicates that he considers the performance of an action that he was requested to perform.
+Communicative function of a dialogue act by which the sender, S, indicates that they will consider the performance of an action that they were requested to perform, possibly depending on certain conditions that they make explicit.

 The addressRequest function covers a range of possible responses to a request.
-If the response does not express a condition, then the sender commits himself unconditionally to perform the requested action; this is the special case of acceptRequest.
-If the condition is specified that the action be performed zero times, then the sender in fact declines to perform the requested action (as he commits him- self to not perform the action).
-See also the data categories for the qualifiers /conditional/ and /partial/
+If the response does not express a condition, then the sender commits to unconditionally perform the requested action; this is the special case of acceptRequest.
+If the condition is specified that the action be performed zero times, then the sender in fact declines to perform the requested action (as they commit to not perform the action).

 **Example:**